Lets be honest, this is abuse, it’s targeted hate speech towards the developer (FYI, Seth didn’t sell his studio).

 Is just removing of the comment enough?

-Why is abuse towards creators acceptable? and why don’t they complain?
+Why is abuse towards a store content creators acceptable?

 Youtube can disable comments, can a content creator on a store?